reykjavik-university/2014-T-514-VEFT/Week08/Python.md

 > x = [1, 'x', 3.5, 41]
 ```
 It is possible to have different types of values in an array but that should be avoided.
-Python offers built in string functions, see the documentation.

 Dictionaries are defined like this:
 ```